andryRaho/Omeka-S-theme-Repository-insa-toulouse/README.md

 > are available on [GitLab], which seems to respect users and privacy better
 > than the previous repository.__

-[Dante] is a theme for [Omeka S] designed for the digital repository of student works and thesis [dante] of [Université de Toulouse Jean-Jaurès].
+[Repository] is a theme for [Omeka S] designed for the digital repository of student works and thesis.
+It was initialy designed for [Dante] of [Université de Toulouse Jean-Jaurès] and is now used in many other places.

 Installation